Lego Batman 3: Beyond Gotham

 Lego Batman 3: Beyond Gotham is a 2014 Lego-themed action-adventure platform video game developed by Traveller's Tales and published by Warner Bros.
 Interactive Entertainment.
-It is the third installment in the Lego Batman video game series and a sequel to Lego Batman: The Videogame and Lego Batman 2: DC Super Heroes.
+It is the third installment in the Lego Batman video game series and a standalone sequel to Lego Batman 2: DC Super Heroes.
 Similarly to its predecessor, the game features voice acting and semi-open world environments, and focuses on a large cast of characters from the entire DC Universe rather than just Batman and Robin.
 In the game's story, Brainiac attacks the Earth, intending to shrink the planet and add it to his collection, which forces the Justice League and the Legion of Doom to form an unlikely alliance to stop him.

-Lego Batman 3: Beyond Gotham was released worldwide in November 2014 for Microsoft Windows, PlayStation 3, PlayStation 4, Wii U, Xbox 360, Xbox One, Nintendo 3DS, and PlayStation Vita.
-A port for OS X was released by Feral Interactive was released the same month.
-A version for mobile phones excluding the numeral in the title was released for iOS in June 2015 and for Android in August 2015. met with generally mixed reviews upon release.
-Praise was directed at the amount of content, the game's humour, and the characters, while criticism was directed at technical issues, poor AI, underwhelming celebrity cameos, conflicting gameplay aspects, and the game's overall direction.
+Lego Batman 3: Beyond Gotham was released worldwide in November 2014 for Microsoft Windows, PlayStation 3, PlayStation 4, Wii U, Xbox 360, Xbox One, Nintendo 3DS, PlayStation Vita, and OS X. A version for mobile phones excluding the numeral in the title was released for iOS in June 2015 and for Android in August 2015.
+The game was met with generally mixed reviews upon release.
+Praise was directed at the amount of content, the game's humor, and the characters, while criticism was directed at technical issues, poor AI, underwhelming celebrity cameos, conflicting gameplay aspects, and the game's overall direction.
 A spin-off, Lego DC Super-Villains, was released on 16 October 2018.